mapswipe/python-mapswipe-workers/docs/setup.md

 **Docker containers are always restarting:**

 Take a look at the docker logs (eg. `docker logs import`).
 If you get an `Unable to load configuration file at ./cfg/config.cfg.
 Exiting.` due to `PermissionError: [Errno 13] Permission denied: './cfg/config.cfg'` error message, you probably have SELinux on your system enabled.
 If so you have to configure (change mount option of volumes) your docker-compose file.
 Please read the documentation provided by Docker regarding this configuration (https://docs.docker.com/storage/bind-mounts/ Chapter: "Configure the selinux label").

+**FileNotFoundError: configuration.json:**

+Currently the path to the configuration.json file is hard coded in `mapswipe_workers/definitions.py`.
+This should work as long as Mapswipe Workers is installed and running inside a Docker container.
+For custom setup adjust the `ROOT_PATH` variable accordingly.

 ## Tips